ksachdeva/dlib-to-tf-keras-converter/README.md

 ### Step 1

-The weights for the model are in stored in the binary fomat (.dat file).
+The weights for the model provided by dlib are in stored in the binary fomat (.dat file).

 Here is the location from where you can download it - http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2

 ### Step 2

-Dlib toolkit provides a method to take the serialized weights and generate the XML from it.
+Dlib toolkit provides a method to take the serialized weights file and convert to an XML file.
 This is done using C++ so I am providing a tool called `xml_generator`.
 All it really does is that it defines the network in C++ (following the example from dlib), loads the weights and then serialize it.